Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Proofs on Bernstein-gamma functions

 Applying the latter and \eqref{eq:Tbound} in \eqref{eq:bound Uq n+1}, we arrive with some $D_{\delta,2}<\infty$ at

 Expanding the last brackets, and treating terms like in \eqref{eq:Ub1}, we deduct

 From \eqref{def:pot} and \eqref{eq:PandInt1}, and like in \eqref{eq:Ub1}, applying H\"{o}lder's inequality, we get

 where in the first inequality we have taken out from the sum the summand with index $n-1$, we have estimated the rest with $q=0$, and we have applied that by \eqref{eq:PandInt1}, for $j<n$, $U^{*j}(\Oiclosed)<\infty$ since $R(j)<\infty$.
 For the second inequality, we have employed once again \eqref{eq:Tbound} for the expectation term, and from \eqref{eq:conv} we have related the free integral to $U_q^{*n}(\Oiclosed)$.

-Given that $R(k)<\infty$ for $k<n,$ all estimates for $\partialder{k}{q}{I} (q,z)$ for $k\leq n$ can be reused from the previous part.
+\textbf{Estimating the derivatives of $I$}: since $R(k)<\infty$ for $k<n,$ all estimates for $\partialder{k}{q}{I} (q,z)$ for $k\leq n$ can be reused from the previous part.
 Therefore, we need to estimate only the $(n+1)$-st derivative, which from \eqref{eq:der_I} is equal to

 Substituting \eqref{eq:conv} to relate $U^{(n)}_q$ to $U^{*(n+1)}_q$, we get